 - On-going Management Fees

 - Usually % of gross income or % of Invested Capital

 - Can be easily forecasted

 - Usually can be Managed within a REIT non-qualifying income basket, depending on the size of the JV.

 - Acquisition Fees

 - Usually % of property purchase price

 - Can fluctuate from one year to the other

 - Is usually earned by the TRS.

 - JV agreement needs to entitle the TRS to the fees

-Managing Non-Qualifying income from Joint Ventures Non Qualifying income from energtions
+Managing Non-Qualifying income from Joint Ventures

 Non-Qualifying income from operations - REIT is non- managing member